rubenrua/Notes/dev_notes.md

 I) Put people before code, II) Make progress before you get consensus, III) Problems before solutions, IV) Contracts before internals
 — Pieter Hintjens

+If your software developers are able to accurately estimate how long something will take, you should fire them.
+If they've done something so many times before that they know exactly how long it'll take them to do it again, then they should have made a reusable solution by now.

 ![software values table](imgs/SW_values_table.jpg)